Ba'athist Syria: Politics and government

 To further consolidate his grip on power, Hafez abolished the Ba'athist provisional constitution of 1969 and imposed the 1973 constitution of Ba'athist Syria, which established a fervently personalist autocracy.
 The document emphasized rigid centralization of power around the Syrian presidency, giving Hafez constitutional powers to appoint cabinet members and arbitrarily convene or dismiss the legislative assembly.
 The constitution further stipulated that all members of the Supreme Constitutional Court of Ba'athist Syria were to be directly appointed by the Syrian president, thereby enabling Hafez to exercise de facto control over the Ba'athist judicial apparatus and electoral process.
 The provisions of Hafez al-Assad's 1973 constitution also entrenched the power of the Arab Socialist Ba'ath Party, with its 8th article describing the party as "the leading party in the society and the state", effectively defining Ba'athist Syria as a one-party socialist state governed under emergency laws.

 After Ba'athist Syria's adoption of a new constitution in 2012, its political system operated in the framework of a presidential state that nominally permitted the candidacy of individuals who were not part of the Ba'athist-controlled National Progressive Front founded in 1972.
 In practice, Ba'athist Syria remained a one-party state, which banned any independent or opposition political activity.

+Ba'athist Syria was also a unitary state with centralisation in the national government.